- Paul Howarth, Policy Consultant, Policy in Practice

 - Further Speakers to be Announced

-Join Westminster Briefing on the 10th September for a full update on the welfare reforms and the Universal Credit changes that are taking place and how these will impact your organisation’s ability to reduce rent arrears.
+Join us on the 21st November for a full update on the welfare reforms and the Universal Credit changes that are taking place and how these will impact your organisation’s ability to reduce rent arrears.
 Learn from good practice examples how to work with tenants and key stakeholders to ensure your organisation is reducing rent arrears whilst putting tenants at minimal risk.

 Key issues to be addressed include:

 - The latest policy developments in welfare reforms and Universal Credit

 - Planning & preparing for a tougher collection environment